ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 Instead, she nodded with calm acceptance.
 "Your analysis is thorough, as always.
 But I think you may be misinterpreting the significance of what lies beyond that boundary."

 "Misinterpreting?"
 The word came out sharper than I intended.
 "Lydia, these people are gone.
-Vanished.
-They've crossed a point of no return and ceased to exist in any meaningful way."
+Vanished."

 "Have they?"
 She turned back to her breakfast preparation, her movements still fluid and precise.
 "Or have they simply moved beyond the ability to communicate with those who remain below the threshold?"